telerik/ajax-docs/controls/calendar/client-side-programming/events/onload.md

-The **OnLoad** client-side event handler is called when the calendar is loaded on the client.
+The **OnLoad** client-side event handler of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) is called when the calendar is loaded on the client.

 The event handler receives one argument: